 Only five of the head coaches have an overall winning record over .500.
-More coaches have one or fewer total conference wins (4) than those who have above .500 league records (3).
+More coaches have one or fewer total league wins (4) than coaches who have above .500 league records (3).
 Seven have won just two or fewer league games.

 Malzahn, Helfrich, and Andersen have certainly been the class of the second-year head coaches, but that's probably not surprising, given their prior connections to the programs (Malzahn and Helfrich) and the stability of the inherited situation (Andersen).

-ACC head coaches Scott Shafer and Steve Addazio are at the .500 mark, and after a hot start, Kliff Kingsbury is 4-9 over his last 13 games.
+ACC head coaches Scott Shafer and Steve Addazio are at the .500 mark, and after a blazing start to his tenure, Kliff Kingsbury is 4-9 over his last 13 games.

 Probably the most surprising has been Bret Bielema, who is just 6-13 and 0-12 at Arkansas.
-The Razorbacks aren't a national power, but they have had recent success under Bobby Petrino and Houston Nutt.
-Given Bielema's reputation, the expectation is he will turn around the program, but it won't be easy given the rise of SEC West programs Mississippi State and Ole Miss.
+The Razorbacks aren't a SEC power, but have had recent success under Bobby Petrino and Houston Nutt.
+Given Bielema's reputation, the expectation is he will turn around the program, but it wont' be easy given the rise of SEC West programs Mississippi State and Ole Miss.

 Butch Jones is also in full rebuilding mode at Tennessee, where he is managing to bring in stellar recruiting classes despite his slow start at the helm.

 He isn't alone, as Doeren, Stoops, Dykes, Hazell, MacIntyre are also re-stocking their rosters, implementing their schemes, and struggling while doing so.